Phoenix-Analytics-Jkuat/Supermarket-Sales-Analysis-Dashboard/README.md

 # 🛒 Supermarket Sales Analysis Dashboard

-An interactive **Streamlit Dashboard** for analyzing supermarket sales data — providing insights into monthly performance, customer behavior, and product trends.
+An interactive **Streamlit Dashboard** for analyzing supermarket sales data by providing insights into monthly performance, customer behavior, and product trends.

 ---